 Egypt’s capital is home to more than 17 million people, making it the largest city in Africa and the Middle East.
-The hustle and bustle contributes to the city’s charm though – Cairo is meant to be seen, heard and felt.
+The hustle and bustle contributes to the city’s charm, though—Cairo is meant to be seen, heard, and felt.

-The key is to gradually wade into this magnetic metropolis – perhaps take a tour of the main sites on your first day, before making your way to the quieter, lesser-known landmarks the next.
+The key is to wade gradually into this magnetic metropolis; perhaps take a tour of the main sites on your first day, before making your way to the quieter, lesser-known landmarks the next.
 Once you’ve got your head around the city, you’re ready to venture through Cairo’s busy crowds and narrow streets.

-Beyond the city’s fascinating history, Cairo has plenty of entertainment on offer.
+Beyond the city’s fascinating history, Cairo has plenty of entertainment to offer.
 The locals love nothing more than a bit of al fresco dining.
 Young groups of friends can be spotted hanging out at the newest cafe or restaurant, while older generations opt for the more traditional coffee shops, where you can enjoy a refreshing espresso alongside some shisha.